-Header tags are a technical SEO ranking factor that also has a big impact on content creation and user experience.
+Header tags are a technical SEO ranking factor that also has a big impact on user experience.

 You probably already know that when it comes to SEO, you need to write for people first and Google second.
 If you didn’t know that, take note.
 It’s important!